 Does your dog have an upset stomach?
 Whether the primary symptoms are erupting from one end (vomiting) or the other (diarrhea), when our canine friends take ill, no matter how light or temporary the situation may be, we instinctively turn to those over-the-counter products that bring us the most immediate relief.
-Could products like Imodium, Kaopectate, or Pepto-Bismol provide a convenient solution for your ailing dog?
+Can you give a dog Imodium, Kaopectate or Pepto-Bismol for his upset stomach?
 Before you consult with the family pharmacopoeia, or dash to the medicine cabinet in search of a solution, take a moment to consider the context of your dog’s upset tummy.

 Have you recently changed your dog’s diet or brand of food?
 Has baby been rooting around in the garbage or eaten something he should not have?
 Has your dog traveled recently, been in a kennel or boarding facility, or been subjected to any unusual stressors?
 Figuring out the cause of dog diarrhea can be easier if you pay regular attention to the quality of your dog’s stool.
 You should also take severity and duration into account before giving human medications of any kind to dogs.
 Diet and stress are the two most common causes of dog diarrhea, and, even untreated, these conditions usually resolve themselves within a couple of days.

 Let’s look at three of the most popular over-the-counter upset-stomach treatments for humans and assess the risks and potential benefits that they offer to dogs.
 Right off the bat, though, I’ll remind you that most cases of upset stomach, vomiting, or diarrhea in dogs resolve themselves within a few days of symptom onset.
 Further, a general rule of thumb for human medications is to keep them away from dogs.
 That said, let’s start with Imodium for dogs, since the two others we’ll look at, Kaopectate and Pepto-Bismol, both contain the same active ingredient.